shidi1985/academic-kickstart/content/post/2018-Applied-Energy-Paper-Accepted/index.md

 +++
-title = "One paper on EMS for commercial building is accepted by App.
-Ener." date = 2018-12-08T00:00:00
+title = "One paper on Energy Management for commercial building is accepted by Applied Energy." date = 2018-12-08T00:00:00

 # List format.